therapywindow/therapywindow.github.io/index.md

 ---
 <img class="col one right" src="/img/effy-profile.jpg" alt="West Therapy" style="margin: 0 0 1em 1em" />

 Welcome.
-My name is Effy, and I’m a therapist and counsellor offering 1-to-1 therapeutic work in Hackney.
+My name is Effy.
+I’m an MNCS Accredited therapist and counsellor offering 1-to-1 therapeutic work, at present only online.

+I also offer couple and psychosexual work in my capacity as a trainee psychosexual therapist.

 I offer a mixture of exploration, insight and gentle challenge to help my clients understand their lives and interpersonal worlds in greater depth.
+My training was psychodynamic in orientation.

 <b>What can I help with?</b>